axelv/react-formik-inline-editible-field/README.md

 ## ⭐️ Main Features ⭐️:

-- ✅ Headless form component
+- ✅ Headless form component, use your own styling
 - ✅ Keyboard (Tab, Enter, Esc) and mouse interaction
 - ✅ Autosubmit on blur
 - ✅ Works with Formik